ethereum/populus/docs/tutorial.part-2.rst

 Great.
 Everything is in place to run your own local blockchain.

 Before the first run, you need to initiate this blockchain.
 Go ahead and init the chain, with the script that populus created:

 .. code-block:: bash

   $ chains/horton/./init_chain.sh

-..
-Geth will init the blockchain.
+Geth will init the blockchain:

 .. code-block:: bash